 A Life Dedicated to Conservation

 Fish & Wildlife Foundation of Florida Board Chair Richard A. “Dick” Corbett has spent his life conserving nature and supporting our country’s outdoor heritage.
 Growing up in Rochester, NY by Lake Ontario, he credits his father, Donald Corbett, for instilling a life-long love of the nature in him and his siblings.
-An avid outdoorsman, Donald was also a star athlete who played quarterback under fabled coach Knute Rockne at Notre Dame.
+An avid outdoorsman, Donald was also a star athlete who played quarterback under fabled coach Knute Rockne at the University of Notre Dame.

 Having learned to hunt and fish at an early age, Dick has many fond memories and stories of his days in upstate New York, from pheasant hunting with his pet collie and a 20-gauge Remington 870 to bagging his first eight-point buck at age 14.
 In the process, he learned to appreciate the importance of maintaining wildlife habitats and managing game species for their long-term health.
 Most of all, he learned how wonderful nature can be.
 “It’s so important for children to have a parent or mentor to take them into nature, away from cell phones and all that,” Dick says.

 Dick was also an entrepreneur from a young age.
 While in school, he and an older brother turned their love of photography into a business, Campus Color, that specialized in photography for school and dance portraits.
-The business was successful and helped pay his tuition at the University of Notre Dame, where he and his older brother followed in the footsteps of his father.
+The business was successful and helped pay his tuition at Notre Dame, where he and his older brother followed in the footsteps of his father.
 He excelled at Notre Dame, becoming the senior class president and developing a relationship with the University President, Reverend Theodore Hesbergh, which led to meeting Dwight D. Eisenhower, Richard M. Nixon, and John F. Kennedy.
 Dick later joined the Kennedy White House staff and later served as finance manager for Robert Kennedy’s presidential campaign.
 He was with Robert Kennedy when Kennedy was shot at the Ambassador Hotel in Los Angeles.